Technology Development

 Technology Readiness Assessment of Technology Readiness Levels (TRL)

-While a Technology Readiness Assessment (TRA) uses Technology Readiness Levels (TRL) as key metrics for the evaluation of each technology, an assessment is more than just a single number at only single point in time.
+While a Technology Readiness Assessment (TRA) uses Technology Readiness Levels (TRL) as key metrics for evaluating each technology, an assessment is more than just a single number at a single point in time.
 It is a compilation of lower-level assessments that could span several years, based on the program schedule and complexity of the development.

 Evaluations can help gauge the progress of technology development, inform program plans, and identify potential concerns for decision-makers throughout acquisitions.
 Conducting TRAs periodically and during the earlier phases of development can identify potential concerns before risks are carried into the later and more expensive stages of system development.